 On 20th May 2018 the DVSA changed the way MOT’s are carried out as detailed in our blog post ‘Traditional MOT due to change on 20th May 2018‘.
 It has now been 6 months since the new changes came into effect and DVSA have released their official data on MOT failures (20th November 2018).

 Over 13 million vehicles have undertaken a MOT test since the new changes where implemented on the 20th May.
 Out of these 1,926,557 petrol (34.6%) and 1,573,492 diesel (33.3%) cars failed their MOT.
-These figures remain stable showing the average fail rates for this year and last year are the same.
+These figures remain stable showing the effects and average fail rates for this year and last year are the same.

 Emissions – Enabling Cleaner Air